gabrielraya/Data-Mining/Project/README.md

-The data use comes from the [Kaggle competition, Histopathologic Cancer Detection](https://www.kaggle.com/c/histopathologic-cancer-detection)[1], which is a slightly modified version of the [PatchCamelyon (PCam) benchmark dataset](https://github.com/basveeling/pcam) [2].
+The data comes from the [Kaggle competition, Histopathologic Cancer Detection](https://www.kaggle.com/c/histopathologic-cancer-detection)[1], which is a slightly modified version of the [PatchCamelyon (PCam) benchmark dataset](https://github.com/basveeling/pcam) [2].